tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

   (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
   It does not have to be added to Tensorpack unless you have a good reason.
 + "Could you improve/implement an example/paper ?"
-  -- the answer is: we have no plans to do so and we don't take feature requests for examples.
+  -- the answer is: we have no plans to do so.
+We don't take feature requests for examples or implement a paper for you.
 If you don't know how to do it, you may ask a usage question.

 ## Usage Questions: